-The second study only included patients with platinum-resistant disease using an identical dose schedule, but the study was stopped because five of 44 patients experienced bowel perforations, one of them fatal; seven partial responses had been observed.
-This increased risk of bowel perforations was associated with three or more prior treatments.[33-35][Level of evidence: 3iiiDii]
+The second study only included patients with platinum-resistant disease using an identical dose schedule, but the study was stopped because 5 of 44 patients experienced bowel perforations, 1 of them fatal; 7 partial responses had been observed.
+This increased risk of bowel perforations was associated with three or more previous treatments.[34-36][Level of evidence: 3iiiDii]

 - Pemetrexed.
-A randomized, double-blind, phase II European trial with 102 patients evaluated pemetrexed at two doses: standard (500 mg/m2) versus high-dose (900 mg/m2) IV every 3 weeks.
+A randomized, double-blinded phase II European trial with 102 patients evaluated pemetrexed at 2 doses: standard (500 mg/m2) versus high-dose (900 mg/m2) IV every 3 weeks.
 The response rate was 9.3% for the standard dose and 10.4% for the high dose.
 The toxicity profile favored the standard dose with fatigue, and nausea and vomiting, as the most common severe toxicities.

 A phase II study by the Gynecologic Oncology Group utilized pemetrexed (900 mg/m2) IV every 3 weeks in 51 patients with platinum-resistant recurrent disease.
-The response rate was 21% in a heavily pretreated population in which 39% five or more prior regimens .
+The response rate was 21% in a heavily pretreated population in which 39% of the patients had received 5 or more regimens previously.
 Myelosuppression and fatigue were the most common severe toxicities.

 Other drugs used to treat platinum-refractory or platinum-resistant recurrence